Spanish Fairs: How to Celebrate Like Locals

 By simulating mastery of this centuries-old art, you’ll only denigrate it and attack contempt and censure from the Spanish.
 You better just leave it to the professionals.

-Thy typical dance that is danced at festivals are sevillanas, which are very different from flamenco.
+The typical dance at festivals in Andalucia is sevillanas, which are very different from flamenco.

-6. When & where to assist a Spanish Feria
+8. When & Where to assist a Spanish Feria

 malaga feria